Materials Scientist Career Video

 What Is the Labor Market for a Materials Scientist?

-The demand for materials scientists is growing and is fueled by technological advancements and the need for innovative materials in industries like renewable energy, electronics, and healthcare.
+The demand for materials scientists is growing, fueled by technological advancements and the need for innovative materials in industries like renewable energy, electronics, and healthcare.
 According to the Bureau of Labor Statistics, the job outlook for this field is projected to grow by 5% from 2022 to 2032, keeping pace with other science-related careers.
 Learn more about labor market trends at BLS.gov.

 What Are the Pros and Cons of Being a Materials Scientist?